lebek/openvr-input-recorder/README.md

 * Input recording/playback doesn't work very well for testing non-deterministic stuff, for obvious reasons

 ### For testing multiplayer
 * You'll need 2 or more machines, but only one headset.
-Record to a file accessible by all machines (I use Google Drive), and playback on each machine as you see fit.
+Record to a file accessible by all machines (I use Google Drive).
+Launch your app on all machines and playback the recording(s) as you see fit.